shuai265/NSDate-Converter/README.md

-# NSDate-Converter
+#NSDate-Converter

- A converter for NSDate objects
+A converter for NSDate objects,you can use this category easily conver a NSString format date to a weekday str.